-^{} Represents beneficial ownership of less than one percent of our common stock.

-- (1) Includes shares held by the following persons in securities brokerage accounts, which in certain circumstances under the terms of the standard brokerage account form may involve a pledge of such shares as collateral: Inter Alia (601,668 shares); Mr. Lynch (638,773 shares); Mr. Nigon (2,000 shares); Mr. Stone (10,000 shares); and Mr. Wolsfeld (48,507 shares). - (2) According to a Schedule 13D/A filed with the SEC on December 2, 2011, Inter Alia Holding Company is an entity of which G. Patrick Lynch, our President and Chief Executive Officer, is a 25% stockholder.
+- Represents beneficial ownership of less than one percent of our common stock. - (1) Includes shares held by the following persons in securities brokerage accounts, which in certain circumstances under the terms of the standard brokerage account form may involve a pledge of such shares as collateral: Inter Alia (601,668 shares); Mr. Lynch (638,720 shares); Mr. Nigon (5,000 shares) and Mr. Wolsfeld (57,876 shares). - (2) According to a Schedule 13D/A filed with the SEC on December 2, 2011, Inter Alia Holding Company is an entity of which G. Patrick Lynch, our President and Chief Executive Officer, is a 25% stockholder.
 G. Patrick Lynch shares equal voting and dispositive power over such shares with three other members of his family.
-Inter Alia Holding Company's address is 23205 Mercantile Road, Beachwood, Ohio 44122.

-- (4) Includes 601,668 shares held by Inter Alia Holding Company.
+Inter Alia Holding Company's address is 23205 Mercantile Road, Beachwood, Ohio 44122. - (3) Includes 601,668 shares held by Inter Alia Holding Company.
 See note (2) above.
-Mr. Lynch's address is 4201 Woodland Road, Circle Pines, Minnesota 55014. - (5) Includes 10,000 shares held jointly with Mr. Stone's spouse. - (6) The amount beneficially owned by all current directors and executive officers as a group includes 601,668 shares held of record by Inter Alia Holding Company and 10,000 shares held jointly with spouses.
-See notes (2) and (4) above.
+Mr. Lynch's address is 4201 Woodland Road, Circle Pines, Minnesota 55014. - (4) The amount beneficially owned by all current directors and executive officers as a group includes 601,668 shares held of record by Inter Alia Holding Company.
+See notes (2) and (3) above.